Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

   ![Bank data synchronizing](/Assets/Screenshots/RetailSuiteAccounting/Book/BankDataSynchronizing.png "[Bank data synchronizing]")

 This screen is also available in the *Payment processing* module.
-Both modules are closed linked with each other.
+Both modules are closely linked with each other.

 [comment]: <> (Link when available?)